A Lesson to Learn: Cinedigm Corp. (CIDM)

 CIDM’s Market Performance

-CIDM stocks went up by 5.88% for the week, with a monthly drop of -13.77% and a quarterly performance of 15.20%, while its annual performance rate touched 176.92%.
-The volatility ratio for the week stands at 11.06% while the volatility levels for the past 30 days are set at 11.72% for Cinedigm Corp..
-The simple moving average for the period of the last 20 days is 7.38% for CIDM stocks with a simple moving average of 35.34% for the last 200 days.
+CIDM stocks went down by -14.58% for the week, with a monthly drop of -11.51% and a quarterly performance of -31.67%, while its annual performance rate touched 131.86%.
+The volatility ratio for the week stands at 8.95% while the volatility levels for the past 30 days are set at 12.18% for Cinedigm Corp..
+The simple moving average for the period of the last 20 days is -5.46% for CIDM stocks with a simple moving average of 17.05% for the last 200 days.

 Analysts’ Opinion of CIDM